ppKrauss/certbot-faq/README.md

-# certbot Fast-Guide (draft v0.1)
+# certbot Fast-Guide (draft v0.1b)

 `certbot` is a command-line software used in web-servers, and is part of EFF’s effort to encrypt the entire Internet.
+Check version with `certbot --version` and basic usage with `certbot --help`.
+Certbot can obtain and install [HTTPS](https://en.wikipedia.org/wiki/HTTPS)/[TLS/SSL](https://en.wikipedia.org/wiki/Transport_Layer_Security) certificates.

 This Guide is for both, beginners and experient users that need a cheatsheet.
 For any detail see the **complete `certbot` documentation** at https://certbot.eff.org/docs/